MadPanCake/docusaurus/docs/unlimited-adventures/ambients.md

 - Non-Directional Sound ('plays in your head'): Make it STEREO.

 #### ⬆️ Now we need to upload your sound into the [resource pack](resource-pack).
-- Go to `assets/minecraft/sounds/custom/`
+- Go to 📁`assets/minecraft/sounds/custom/`
 - Choose one of the folders, or create your own.
-Your final destination could be, for example: `assets/minecraft/sounds/custom/effect/`
+Your final destination could be, for example:\
+📁`assets/minecraft/sounds/custom/effect/`

 #### ⚙ Add your sound to the `sounds.json` file.
-- Go to `assets/minecraft` folder and open the `sounds.json` file.
+- Go to 📁`assets/minecraft` folder and open the `sounds.json` file.
 - Add your sound to the list.
 Let's assume your sound name is `hello.ogg`

 ```